iamgroot42/personal-website/content/publication/model-targeted-poisoning/index.md

 publication: In *International Conference on Machine Learning, 2021*
 publication_short: In *ICML, 2021*

 abstract: In a poisoning attack, an adversary with control over a small fraction of the training data attempts to select that data in a way that induces a corrupted model that misbehaves in favor of the adversary.
 We consider poisoning attacks against convex machine learning models and propose an efficient poisoning attack designed to induce a specified model.
-Unlike previous model-targeted poisoning attacks, our attack comes with provable convergence to {\it any} attainable target classifier.
+Unlike previous model-targeted poisoning attacks, our attack comes with provable convergence to <i>any</i> attainable target classifier.
 The distance from the induced classifier to the target classifier is inversely proportional to the square root of the number of poisoning points.
 We also provide a lower bound on the minimum number of poisoning points needed to achieve a given target classifier.
 Our method uses online convex optimization, so finds poisoning points incrementally.
 This provides more flexibility than previous attacks which require a priori assumption about the number of poisoning points.
 Our attack is the first model-targeted poisoning attack that provides provable convergence for convex models, and in our experiments, it either exceeds or matches state-of-the-art attacks in terms of attack success rate and distance to the target model.

 # Summary.
 An optional shortened abstract.
 summary: We propose a provably efficient poisoning attack to induce specificied target models.